 For example, Real Thread’s interview with Ugmonk’s founder Jeff Sheldon focuses on the young entrepreneur’s experience of starting a business fresh out of college and the challenges he had to overcome when deciding to launch an apparel brand.

-Considering the fact that a large portion of Real Thread’s customers are entrepreneurs themselves, this interview gives them the value of reading about a successful peer’s experience in an approachable and inspiring format they are sure to appreciate.
+Because many of Real Thread’s customers are entrepreneurs, this interview gives them the value of reading about a successful peer’s experience in an approachable and inspiring format they are sure to appreciate.

 And the fact that they’ll build on that appreciation by remembering Real Thread as a reputable and trustworthy supplier of textile products is another huge plus.